seothemes/genesis-starter-theme/README.md

 1. Upload and install Genesis
 2. Upload, install and activate Genesis Starter
 3. Install and activate recommended plugins
-4. Delete existing post, pages, comments & widgets
+4. *Important* Delete unwanted existing posts, pages, comments & widgets
 5. Import sample.xml from Tools > Import
 6. Import widgets.wie from Tools > Widget Importer & Exporter

+## Customization

-7. Go to Appearance > Customize > Site Identity to upload a logo
+1. Go to Appearance > Customize > Site Identity to upload a logo
-8. Go to Appearamce > Customize > Header Media to upload hero image or video
+2. Go to Appearamce > Customize > Header Media to upload hero image or video
-9. Go to Appearance > Customize > Menus to create menus
+3. Go to Appearance > Customize > Menus to create menus
-11. Go to Appearance > Customize > Static Front Page and configure to your liking
+4. Go to Appearance > Customize > Static Front Page and configure to your liking
-12. Go to Appearance > Customize > Site Layout and configure to your liking
+5. Go to Appearance > Customize > Site Layout and configure to your liking
-13. Go to Genesis > Theme Settings and enable Breadcrumbs on all pages
+6. Go to Genesis > Theme Settings to enable Breadcrumbs on pages

 ## Widget Areas

 * Before header
 * Header right
-* After header
 * Primary sidebar
 * Before footer
-* Front page (unlimited)
+* Front page (dynamic)
-* Footer widget (unlimited)
+* Footer (dynamic)

 ## Structure